 This community is characterized by the dominance of annual non-native species such as cheatgrass and tansy mustard in the understory.
-Sprouting shrubs such as rabbitbrush, shadscale, broom snakeweed and spiny hopsage may dominate the overstory.
+Sprouting shrubs such as rabbitbrush, ephedra, etc. may dominate the overstory.
 Community Phase 4.1

 Annual non-native plants such as cheatgrass or tansy mustard dominate the site.
 Rabbitbrush may or may not be present.
-Community Phase Pathway 4.1a: Time and lack of fire allows for the sagebrush or other shrubs to establish.
+Community Phase Pathway 4.1a: Time and lack of fire allows for the sagebrush to establish.
 Probability of sagebrush establishment is extremely low.

-Community Phase 4.2: Sprouting shrubs such as ephedra, spiny hopsage, horsebrush and rabbitbrush dominate overstory.
-Shadscale may be increasing.
-Wyoming big sagebrush may be a minor component.
+Community Phase 4.2: Sprouting shrubs such as spiny hopsage and Rabbitbrush along with broom snakeweed dominate overstory.
+Big sage brush may be a minor component.
 Annual non-native species dominate understory.
 Trace amounts of desirable bunchgrasses may be present.
 Bare ground is significant.

-Community Phase Pathway 4.2a: Fire removes shrubs and allows for annual non-native species to dominate the site.
+Community Phase Pathway 4.2a: Fire eliminates shrubs and allows for annual non-native species to dominate the site.